mdymel/devblog.dymel.pl/_posts/2016-11-03-angular2-and-i18n-translate-your-app.markdown

 }
 {% endhighlight %}

-It's checking `document['locale']`, getting file with translations and passing it in the array with providers.
+It's checking `document['locale']`, getting a file with translations and passing it in the array with providers.

 Now, we have to modify `main.ts` file to use these providers: